mjpieters/adventofcode/README.md

 Do make sure to restart the jupyter notebook server after updating this file.

+## 2015 and 2016 solutions

+The 2015 and 2016 solutions are not IPython notebooks; they pre-date this repository, but were added later, and have not been updated or tested to work still.
+These don't use the `advent-of-code-data` library either so you need to download inputs manually for these.

+They are included purely for completion's sake.

 ## License

 See the [LICENSE file](LICENSE) in the same directory.